DataSQRL/datasqrl.github.io/docs/getting-started/overview.md

 * [**When Should I Use DataSQRL?**](../concepts/when-datasqrl): DataSQRL empowers your team to build efficient data products successfully.
 [Find out](../concepts/when-datasqrl) when and when not to use DataSQRL.

 What to know more?
 Start with the [reference documentation](/docs/reference/overview) to learn everything there is to know about DataSQRL. <br />
-What to go even deeper?
-The [developer documentation](/docs/dev/overview) details the internals of DataSQRL and takes you deep into the guts of the system.